Two Birds Theatre in association with Common Boots Theatre presents

 Two Birds Theatre engages under the terms of the INDIE 2.2, professional Artists who are members of Canadian Actors’ Equity Association.

-Kate Lushington “is always a political artist…a pioneering theatre creator since the 1970’s” wrote late beloved critic Jon Kaplan in SummerWorks Artists to Watch 2011.
+Kate Lushington ‘is always a political artist…a pioneering theatre creator since the 1970’s’ wrote late beloved critic Jon Kaplan in SummerWorks Artists to Watch 2011.
 Directing highlights include My Name is Rachel Corrie at Tarragon Extra Space & Your Dream was Mine by Shirley & Greta Cheechoo, both designed by Astrid Janson, and A Fertile Imagination by Susan G. Cole.
 Kate’s play Up Against the Wallpaper co-written with feminist lip synch troupe The Clichettes was a 1988 hit for Nightwood Theatre; she subsequently served six seasons there as Artistic Director.
 Her 10-minute film Subway Transfer about a baby exchanged between strangers on the TTC won the Mouche D’Or at the On the Fly Festival, and her CBC Radio adaptation of Josef Skvorecky’s The Bass Saxophone won a Nellie.
-Easy Money created with injured workers was shown at the Mayworks Festival and she is currently developing DSM: The Musical by Kerry Westell from Workman Arts.
+Kate shares her theatre skills in various communities: Easy Money created with injured workers was shown at the Mayworks Festival.
+She is currently developing DSM: The Musical by Kerry Westell from Workman Arts.
 Formerly a member of PAND (Performing Artists for Nuclear Disarmament) she now supports SCAN!
 (Seniors for Climate Action Now!)

 Astrid Janson’s production design work for theatre, dance, opera and film, has been seen on stages across Canada, from the Arts and Culture Centre in Newfoundland, to the Pacific Opera in BC.
 Canadian theatres include the Stratford Festival, Soulpepper Theatre, The Canadian Opera Co., Canadianstage, Citadel Theatre, The National Ballet, the National Arts Centre, and most Toronto Theatres, and 15 plays for Videocabaret, including the costumes for 13 of Michael Hollingsworth’s award winning History Plays.
 Her television career includes award winning films, specials and series.
 Civic projects include the exhibitions for the Ontario Pavilion at Expo ’86 and a new Discovery Gallery for the ROM.
 She has been recognized with numerous honours for her design work including the Silver Ticket Award for Lifetime Achievement in the Theatre, and an Honorary Doctorate from Wilfrid Laurier University.